Thirteen Colonies: New England

 The Pilgrims were a small group of Puritan separatists who felt that they needed to distance themselves physically from the Church of England, which they perceived as corrupted.
 They initially moved to the Netherlands, but eventually sailed to America in 1620 on the Mayflower.
 Upon their arrival, they drew up the Mayflower Compact, by which they bound themselves together as a united community, thus establishing the small Plymouth Colony.
 William Bradford was their main leader.
 After its founding, other settlers traveled from England to join the colony.

 More Puritans immigrated in 1629 and established the Massachusetts Bay Colony with 400 settlers.
 They sought to reform the Church of England by creating a new, ideologically pure church in the New World.
 By 1640, 20,000 had arrived; many died soon after arrival, but the others found a healthy climate and an ample food supply.
 The Plymouth and Massachusetts Bay colonies together spawned other Puritan colonies in New England, including the New Haven, Saybrook, and Connecticut colonies.
 During the 17th century, the New Haven and Saybrook colonies were absorbed by Connecticut.

 Roger Williams established Providence Plantations in 1636 on land provided by Narragansett sachem Canonicus.
-Williams was a Puritan who preached religious tolerance, separation of Church and State, and a complete break with the Church of England.
+Williams was a Puritan who preached religious tolerance, separation of church and state, and a complete break with the Church of England.
 He was banished from the Massachusetts Bay Colony over theological disagreements; he founded the settlement based on an egalitarian constitution, providing for majority rule "in civil things" and "liberty of conscience" in religious matters.
-In 1637, a second group including Anne Hutchinson established a second settlement on Aquidneck Island, also known as Rhode Island.